in the School of Health Professions

 Spectrum Karyotyping Analysis (SKY) indicates complex chromosome abnormalities for a cancer patient

-Education Coordinator (Molecular Genetics and Genomics): Awdhesh Kalia, Ph.D.
+Graduate Coordinator for Molecular Genetics and Genomics Awdhesh Kalia, Ph.D.

 The Diagnostic Genetics program is accredited by and has conformed its curriculum to the standards published and monitored by the:

 National Accrediting Agency for Clinical Laboratory Sciences (NAACLS

 Upon completion of the program, students will qualify for examination and certification from the American Society for Clinical Pathology (ASCP.